absmach/magistrala/README.md

 - And many more

 ### Install/Deploy
-Installation and deployment of Mainflux IoT Cloud is super-easy:
+Installation and deployment of Mainflux IoT cloud is super-easy:
 - Clone the repo:
 ```bash
 git clone https://github.com/Mainflux/mainflux.git && cd mainflux